nordeck/matrix-meetings/.changeset/thick-bears-repair.md

 '@nordeck/matrix-meetings-widget': patch
 ---

-Fix typo in the german translation.
+Update the title of the share dialog.